State-of-the Art Learning Environment

 State-of-the-Art Media Production Facilities

-The remodeled west wing of the Sverdrup Building will house a state-of-the-art media production and education facility, meeting industry standards, and including unique, first-in-the-region technologies and capabilities.
-Studio facilities will include an audio and video production/recording suite, sound stage, workshop space, photography studio, gallery, animation, game design, and video post-production labs as well as flexible teaching spaces.
-The Sound Stage will include an LED Video Wall for virtual cinema production, providing our students experience with the newest techniques in film, television, and commercial video production.
-This major upgrade will support our faculty and students in pursuing the highest quality media and communication work in the region, and give our students important professional advantages in their post-graduation life.
+The School of Communications complex houses a state-of-the-art media production and education facility, meeting industry standards, and including unique, first-in-the-region technologies and capabilities.
+Studio facilities include an audio and video production/recording suite, sound stage, workshop space, photography studio, gallery, animation, game design, and video post-production labs as well as flexible teaching spaces.
+The sound stage includes an LED wall for virtual cinema production, providing our students experience with the newest techniques in film, television and commercial video production.

 Professional Learning Environment That Supports Creativity and Innovation

 School of Communications facilities support our faculty and students in pursuing the highest quality media and communication work in the region, and give our students important professional advantages in their post-graduation life.
 We provide students with a professional environment designed to support creativity and multi-media, interdisciplinary work, mirroring the top companies in the industry and numerous open meeting and teaching spaces that encourage collaboration.
 Full networking capability is available in every room internally and externally.

 In addition to studios, labs and classrooms, the School of Communications includes the Kooyumjian Gallery, continuing Webster’s three-decade tradition of photography exhibition and community engagement in its predecessor, the May Gallery.

 Acting Assistant Secretary for Global Public Affairs Elizabeth Kennedy Trudeau Visits Webster University

 In the News: Sverdrup Renovation, Hall, Cooper, Smith, Williams and Roberts

 Celebrating 10 Years of Webster Suggs Scholars: Josh Tyler